2019 MLB 1st Half Surprises so far… and will they last?

 This squad, missing their 5 best HR hitters from 2018 for most of the season, matched their numbers from last year with 90 home runs in their first 55 games.
 Guys like Luke Voight and Gio Urshela have been hitting the cover off the ball, and Domingo German is pitching more like El Duque in his debut season in pinstripes.

-Now while I do believe the Yankees will continue to succeed and content for the World Series this season, one thing must be mentioned about their hot start.
+Now while I do believe the Yankees will continue to succeed and contend for the World Series this season, one thing must be mentioned about their hot start in the 1st half of the MLB season.
 “The Baltimore Effect” refers to the fact that The Bronx Zoo has played an astonishing 21.8 percent of their total games against the Orioles this season.
 Now this influences their W/L ration due to the putrid team Baltimore is trotting out on a daily basis.
 This has also inflated their HR numbers with the Bombers hitting 36 long balls in just 12 games vs an O’s team which has allowed a dry heave-inducing 117 dingers so far this season.
 But the Yankees will get healthy soon, just in time to start playing teams fielding actual skill this year.

 Cody Bellinger is hitting like the lights out